rollthecloudinc/quell/README.md

 ## Developers

 Developers can use druid as an app shell to orchestrate micro-frontends built with Angular, React, Vue, Svelte, etc. Any app compatible with [module federation](https://webpack.js.org/concepts/module-federation/) can be used with druid.
 Module federation can also be used to extend the platform without hacking core using extensions.
+Extensions are Angular micro-frontends developed for the sole purpose of providing new plugin implementations.

 ### Orchestrate